Skip to main content

 It Just Needs to Connect.

-MDI builds enterprise data integration services on Microsoft Fabric — connecting SAP, ERP, IoT, cloud, and on-premise systems into a single governed platform.
-Real-time pipelines.
+MDI builds a real-time data integration platform on Microsoft Fabric — connecting SAP, ERP, IoT, cloud, and on-premise systems into a single governed data pipeline.
+SAP data integration consulting, ERP migration, and live operational feeds.
 No batch lag.
-No brittle ETL maintenance tax.
+No brittle ETL.

 30+